omnivector-solutions/bundle-keg-core/getstarted.md

+# Welcome to Omnivector Solutions' KEG Core Bundle!
+Congratulations!
+You are deploying Omnivector Solutions' KEG Core bundle! {details_link}

 # Begin Logging Now!
-Following a successful deployment of this bundle, you should be able to start using the components of the stack immediately.
+Following a successful deployment of this bundle, you will be able to start using the components of the keg stack to collect and interpret your logs immediately.

 ### Graylog
 Visit the ip address of the Apache2 charm in your browser to access the Graylog UI.